There may come a time when the person you care for can no longer be looked after at home and may need to move permanently into a care home.

 Care home inspections

-In Scotland you can view inspection reports and current grade of care homes on the Care Inspectorate
+- In Scotland you can view inspection reports and current grade of care homes on the Care Inspectorate website.

-In Northern Ireland The Regulation and Quality Improvement Authority (RQIA) regulates care homes.
+- In Northern Ireland the Regulation and Quality Improvement Authority regulates care homes.
 You can view inspections online.

 If you, or the person you care for, aren’t happy about the care you receive at a nursing or residential care home, or from paid care workers at home, then you can say something even you don't want to make a formal complaint.